Legal and Financial Planning for People with Dementia

-Families who cannot afford a lawyer still can do advance planning.
+Families who cannot afford a lawyer can still plan for the future.
 Samples of basic health planning documents are available online.
 Area Agency on Aging officials may provide legal advice or help.
-Other possible sources of legal assistance and referral include State legal aid offices, State bar associations, local nonprofit agencies, foundations, and social service agencies.
+Other possible sources of legal assistance and referral include state legal aid offices, state bar associations, local nonprofit agencies, foundations, and social service agencies.